kpalac/smallsem/README.txt

 ABOUT

-SmallSem is a simple module and CLI application for extracting features/keywords from a text.
-Those keywords are supposed to be characteristic of a document and used for findong similar documents etc. It was aimed to be simple, reasonably fast and accurate enough to be usable in other projects.
+SmallSem is a simple module and CLI application for extracting features/keywords from and summarizing text.

+The keywords are supposed to be characteristic of a document and used for findong similar documents etc. It was aimed to be simple, reasonably fast and accurate enough to be usable in other projects.

 It makes use of Xapian database to index vocabulary from a language and then use frequencues to classify them as interesting.
 Word pairs are also used if the cooccurr in a document.